linroger/FinanceCompendium/IV. Fixed Income/BUSN Fixed Income Asset Pricing/Lecture Notes/Fixed Income Asset Pricing Lecture Notes.md

 What is the most attractive bond?

-# Yield-to-Maturity
+### Yield-to-Maturity Example

-- Judging from the Yield-to-Maturity, bond 3 looks great.
+Judging from the Yield-to-Maturity, bond 3 looks great.
 - However, it is dominated by a combination of 1 and 2, as we can mimic exactly its cash flows and find a (slightly) lower price.
 - Let  $N_{1}$  and  $N_{2}$ , be the number of the first and the second coupon bonds
 - Then